 My previous books include two works of non-fiction: John Dee’s Conversations with Angels: Cabala, Alchemy, and the End of Nature (Cambridge University Press, 1999) and The Jewel House: Elizabethan London and the Scientific Revolution (Yale University Press, 2007).
 It has been my privilege to receive fellowships from the American Council of Learned Societies, the Guggenheim Foundation, the National Science Foundation, and the National Humanities Center.
 And I was honored to receive accolades for my historical work from the History of Science Society, the North American Conference on British Studies, and the Longman’s/History Today Prize Committee.

-My career in fiction began in September 2008 when I began to wonder “if there really are vampires, what do they do for a living?”
+My career in fiction began in September 2008 when I began to wonder “if there really are witches and vampires, what do they do for a living?”
 A Discovery of Witches is the unexpected answer to that question.
 The book debuted at #2 on the New York Times bestseller list, and was also a bestseller in the UK, France, and Germany.
-Thirty-eight foreign editions and translations will be published.
-The story of Diana and Matthew continues in the #1 New York Times Bestseller Shadow of Night.
-I am currently working on the third book in the All Souls Trilogy.
+In total, more than thirty-eight foreign editions and translations of volumes from the trilogy have been published.
+The story of Diana and Matthew continues in Shadow of Night (published in 2012, it debuted at #1 on the New York Times bestseller list) and concludes in the third book of the All Souls Trilogy, The Book of Life (published in 2014, it debuted at #1 on the New York Times bestseller list, the Sunday Times bestseller list, and The Globe and Mail bestseller list).